rhomobile/rhomobile-docs/docs/en/2.2.0/rhodesapi/camera-api.md

 </table>

 ##Devices lacking support
-Due to platform limitation devices such as ES400, MC65 and MC67 does not support camera API in ruby applications.
+Due to platform limitation devices such as ES400, MC65 and MC67 does not support camera API.
 Preferred Imager APIs in that case.